Standardized Field Sobriety Tests in California

 Can I Refuse to Submit to FSTs in California?

-Oftentimes, an officer assumes a driver is under the influence before administering FSTs but requires a person to submit to these tests so they have content to write for their arrest report.
-Thus, a DUI suspect should exercise their right to refuse to take these FSTs because they aren’t required to.
-Performing any FSTs provides possible DUI evidence, but many police officers do not understand the FST testing criteria and may not remember them from their training at the police academy, which could result in an unnecessary arrest.
+Yes.
+Oftentimes, an officer assumes a driver is under the influence before ever administering FSTs but asks a person to submit to these tests to get more evidence against them for their arrest report.
+Thus, a DUI suspect should exercise their right to refuse to take these FSTs because they aren't required to.
+Performing any FSTs provides possible DUI evidence, but many police officers do not understand the FST testing criteria and may not remember them from their training, which could result in an unnecessary arrest.

 Will I Get in Trouble for Refusing a Field Sobriety Test?

 Think about the field sobriety tests mentioned above and figure out which one seems like it can be judged accurately.
-If you’re thinking the answer is none, you are correct.
-A field sobriety test always relies on the officer’s subjective opinion and discretion rather than reliable forms of calculation or study, and the criminal justice system knows this.
+If you're thinking the answer is none, you are correct.
+A field sobriety test always relies on the officer's subjective opinion rather than objective forms of calculation or study.